 - Global outlook

-- Kent was ranked 23rd in the UK in the 2012 Guardian University Guide
+- Kent is ranked 28th in the 2014 Complete University Guide and 20th

-- Kent was ranked 24th in UK for world-leading (4*) research in the Research Assessment Exercise 2008
+- Kent was ranked 24th in UK for world-leading (4*) research in the most

 See the courses pages of the website for further information about courses.